 - Shadowing Southwark (near Tate Modern), London UK

 Jan 21 - Feb 7 2021

 Jun 5 2020 - Oct 5 2020

 generated images, 2021

-Proof of Work is a series of manually generated images, where physical gesture is directly correlated with visual density.
-Sold as non-fungible tokens, the series is both an enactment of the experience of being an artist in the NFTism, as well as a challenge to the metrics the NFT markets use to determine where value lies in an artwork.
+Proof of Work is a series of manually generated images where physical gesture is directly correlated with visual density.
+Sold as non-fungible tokens, the series is both an enactment of the experience of being an artist in NFTism, as well as a challenge to the metrics NFT markets use to determine the value of an artwork.